 The state will mail each registered voter a postcard with this information.

-require the voter to prove identity with personally identifiable information.
-Voters may also use traditional methods to request an absentee ballot.
+The state established a secure online portal to request an absentee ballot by a registered voter, which required the voter to prove identity with personally identifiable information.
 Expanding the ease of obtaining a mail-in ballot will increase voter convenience and help county clerks keep polling lines manageable.

 The state will use envelope barcodes to